silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ![](_images/tutorial1_2nd_level-cut.jpg)

-Great, we now have a hierarchical site structure, let's now look at how this is created and displayed in our template.
+Great, we now have a hierarchical site structure!
+Let's look at how this is created and displayed in our template.

 Adding a second level menu is very similar to adding the first level menu.
 Open up */themes/simple/templates/Includes/Sidebar.ss* template and look at the following code:

 	:::ss
 	<ul>